Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

-\item Galaxy with a redshift of $z=0.065$\cite{GCN33485, Levan2023arXiv}: With the half-light radius and $r$ band magnitude from DESI Legacy Survey\cite{Dey2019AJ}\footnote{https://www.legacysurvey.org/dr10/catalogs/}, the chance coincidence probability for this galaxy was estimated to be 0.11 (Table \ref{tab:obs_prob}).
+\item Galaxy with a redshift of $z=0.065$\cite{Gillanders2023GCN, Levan2023arXiv}: With the half-light radius and $r$ band magnitude from DESI Legacy Survey\cite{Dey2019AJ}\footnote{https://www.legacysurvey.org/dr10/catalogs/}, the chance coincidence probability for this galaxy was estimated to be 0.11 (Table \ref{tab:obs_prob}).
 Although not statistically significant, the redshift is more consistent with the physical properties of the GRB.
 Therefore, we consider this galaxy to be the most likely host.
 The offset of GRB 230307A from the host galaxy is 29.4", which is 36.6 kpc in redshift 0.065.
-As presented in Fig. \ref{fig:classification}d, the offset is consistent with those of type I GRB, and larger than type II GRBs.
+As presented in Extended Data Fig. \ref{fig:classification}d, the offset is consistent with those of type I GRB, and larger than type II GRBs.
+Specifically, the offset is approximately 1(1.3)$\sigma$ away from the type I track and 2.4(8.9)$\sigma$ away from the type II track in logrithmic (linear) space.

 \end{enumerate}

 Moreover, we explore other possible host galaxies in DESI Legacy Survey.
 For objects within 5 arcmin of GRB 230307A, we exclude stars with detected parallax in Gaia, and then calculate the chance coincidence probability with the half-light radius and $r$ band magnitude in the catalog.
 It turns out that the galaxy with a redshift of $z=0.065$ has the lowest $P_{\rm cc}$, while others have $P_{\rm cc} > 0.2$ or more.